ArkhamElders/YARD/en-EN/008 - Equipment.md

 Next to each name, you'll find the item's size, helping you manage inventory space.

-[M] – Small item
+[S] – Small item
 [L] – Large item

-Ammo, herbs, potions, and scrolls need special containers or pouches, so they don't have their own size.
+It's usually best to keep bullets, herbs, potions, and scrolls in a special container or bag.
 Nobody sane carries arrows loose.

 ## Weapons